UtkuGokalp/LinuxKernelCourse/README.md

-# LinuxKernelCourse
+# What is this?
-My notes, homeworks and other files about my Linux Kernel Course from C and System Programmers Association.
+This repository contains notes taken by me during the Linux Kernel Course by C and System Programmers Association.
+They are intended for educational and non-commercial usage.

+# License
+Everything in this repository is licensed under the [MIT License](LICENSE).